ToriMagin/CapstoneProject-/README.md

 ### Other Insights

-It was interesting to note Alcohol (liters consumed per year) was the only predictor where developing and developed countries had inverse relationships to life expectancy.
+It was interesting to note that Alcohol (liters consumed per year) was the only predictor where developing and developed countries had inverse relationships to life expectancy.
+This could also be an interesting question to address in future studies.
 <img src="Alcohol_LR.png" width="450" height="420">

 ## Questions for Future Analysis